-We now provide some background on the simulation of the surface code and the error model used to generate the training and testing datasets for the neural decoder.
-Our experiment is based on the rotated surface code.
-Corresponding to distance 3 rotated surface code, there are nine data qubits (circles filled in white in Fig.2(a) of the main text) and eight ancilla qubits (circles filled in black) corresponding to the eight stabilizer generators $S_1^x,S_2^x,S_3^x,S_4^x,S_1^z,S_2^z,S_3^z$ and $S_4^z$.
+Here we provide some background on the simulation of surface codes and the error model used to generate the dataset for the neural decoder's training and testing (the dataset is available for download~\cite{Yon_2024b}).
+Our experiment is based on the distance-3 rotated surface code.
+This surface code corresponds to a 17-qubit system in which there are \num{9}~data qubits (circles filled in white in Fig.~\ref{fig:surface_code}(a) of the main manuscript) and \num{8} ancilla qubits (circles filled in black) corresponding to the \num{8} stabilizer generators $S_1^X,S_2^X,S_3^X,S_4^X,S_1^Z,S_2^Z,S_3^Z$, and $S_4^Z$.

-For this work, we rely on (1) Stim~\cite{Gidney:2021} to generate the circuits shown in Fig.2 required for simulation of the rotated surface code, (2) PyMatching~\cite{higgott:2021} for decoding with MWPM in order to benchmark the relative performance of the RNN decoder, along with (3) a custom built glue code to integrate Stim and PyMatching.
-At the time of writing of this paper, the need for the glue code has been eliminated due to recent updates in PyMatching2.
+In our study, we rely on Stim~\cite{Gidney_2021} to generate the circuits shown in Fig.~\ref{fig:surface_code} required to simulate the rotated surface code, PyMatching~\cite{Higgott_2021} for decoding with minimum-weight perfect matching in order to benchmark the relative performance of the \ac{RNN} decoder, and a custom-built glue code to integrate Stim and PyMatching.
+While writing this paper, the need for the glue code was eliminated due to recent updates in PyMatching2.

-We simulate memory-X rotated surface code, where preparation and final measurements are done in the X-basis.
-Additionally, we simulate this under circuit level noise, which means: \begin{itemize} \item With probability $p$, each two-qubit gate is followed by a two-qubit Pauli error drawn uniformly and independently from $\{I, X, Y, Z\}^{\otimes 2}\setminus\{I \otimes I\}$. \item With probability $2p/3$, the preparation of the $|0\rangle$ state is replaced by $|1 \rangle = X|0\rangle $.
-Similarly, with probability $2p/3$, the preparation of the $|+\rangle$ state is replaced by $|-\rangle = Z|+\rangle$. \item With probability $2p/3$, any single-qubit measurement has its outcome flipped. \item Finally, with probability $p$, each idling-qubit location is followed by a Pauli error drawn uniformly and independently from $\{X, Y, Z\}$. \end{itemize}
+We simulate the memory-$X$ rotated surface code, where preparation and final measurements are done in the $X$-basis.
+In addition, we conduct this simulation under circuit level noise, which means the following: \begin{itemize} \item with a noise probability of $p$, each two-qubit gate is followed by a two-qubit Pauli error drawn uniformly and independently from $\{I, X, Y, Z\}^{\otimes 2}\setminus\{I \otimes I\}$; \item with a probability of $2p/3$, the preparation of the $|0\rangle$ state is replaced by the state $|1 \rangle = X|0\rangle $.
+Similarly, with a probability of $2p/3$, the preparation of the $|+\rangle$ state is replaced by the state $|-\rangle = Z|+\rangle$; \item with a probability of $2p/3$, any single-qubit measurement has its outcome flipped; and \item with a probability of $p$, each idling-qubit location is followed by a Pauli error drawn uniformly and independently from the stabilizer set $\{X, Y, Z\}$. \end{itemize}

-A Stim circuit is first initialized with noise rate $p$, for a given code distance and number of rounds $r$.
+A Stim circuit is first initialized with a probability $p$ for a given code distance and a number of rounds.
 This circuit is then repeatedly called to generate samples.
-The steps followed during the circuit generation for performing the parity check rounds shown in Fig. 2 (b) and (c) are detailed as follows:
+The steps taken during circuit generation for performing the parity-check rounds shown in Fig.~\ref{fig:surface_code}(b) and (c) of the main manuscript are detailed as follows: